rafael1856/ai-chatsql/README.md

     for your database.

-4. Add your OpenAI API key in the user enviroment in Linux bash, add to your .bashrc file:
+4. Add your OpenAI API key in the user enviroment Linux bash, add to your .bashrc file:
     ```
       export OPENAI_API_KEY='your-api-key-value'
     ```
       then reload your .bashrc runnig source .bashrc (only first time)

-    in Windows modify your the start.bat file:
+    Windows modify your the start.bat file:
     ```
       set OPENAI_API_KEY='your-api-key-value'
     ```